 You have an awesome product.
 You want to sell it.
 Let’s, for the sake of analogy, imagine that you’ve created the world’s best sandwich and you wish to sell it.
 You’re stood behind your food stall (this analogy takes place in the centre of a small English town on market day) and everyone is walking past you, unaware that they’re passing up the chance to try the world’s greatest sandwich.
 How do you sell it to them if they don’t know what it is?
 CTAs or Calls To Action can make or break your sale depending on how you present your product and, more importantly, yourself.
 A bad CTA can be extremely frustrating for your prospective audience, potentially even stopping them from considering your product (sandwich) altogether which, in turn, will be mightily frustrating for you.

-If you’re really serious about growing your audience and making some sales, here’s a few ideas about how to make your CTAs totally awesome.
+If you’re really serious about growing your audience and making some sales, here’s a few ideas about how to make your call to action marketing totally awesome.

 When trying to sell your product, you don’t want to come across as either pushy, arrogant or indifferent.
 You put a lot of effort in to create it, sure, but you don’t want to be throwing the sandwich (product) into your customers’ collective faces expecting it to land squarely in their mouths ready for them to take a (figurative) bite.